Finding the Right Memory Care Community - Parc Provence Memory Care

 Staff

-• Does the care team include geriatric physicians, therapists, social workers, nurses, and other disciplines, all available onsite?
+• Does the medical care team include geriatric physicians, therapists, social workers, nurses, and other disciplines, all available onsite?

 • Are team members trained and qualified to care for individuals with Alzheimer’s disease or other forms of dementia?